egordorichev/BurningKnight/item_ideas.md

 * makes your bullets go through walls
 * items that give curse
 * item that makes your bullet size change over time (both ways (2 items))
-* 100% dm deal/granny deal
-* getting one deal opens up the other one
 * dmg up but scaling, etc, soy milk obv
 * pickaxe implementation
 * smth that alters your bullet effect all the time, aka 3 dollar bill